West Moonah

 Educational outcomes in West Moonah fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Advanced diplomas account for 8.0% and certificates for 20.6%.
-Educational participation is high, with 29.9% currently enrolled in formal education.
+Vocational credentials are also prominent, with 28.6% of residents holding such qualifications, including advanced diplomas (8.0%) and certificates (20.6%).
+Educational participation is notably high in West Moonah, with 29.9% of residents currently enrolled in formal education.
 This includes 9.2% in primary education, 6.0% in secondary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education